-My Top 10 Survival Secrets or Life Hacks for HSPs & Empaths
+My Top 10 Survival Secrets and Life Hacks for HSPs & Empaths

-Discover some coping skills or life hacks for HSPs and Empaths and learn to even out the ups and downs in your life.
+These life-changing Life Hacks for HSPs & Empaths can help you learn to even out the ups and downs in your life.

 Do you often feel overwhelmed by things that don’t bother most people?